csvjson

 What is NDJSON and why do log systems use it?

 NDJSON (Newline Delimited JSON) stores one complete JSON object per line.
-Log systems use it because it's streamable — you can append a new log line without rewriting the entire file, and you can read a partially-written file line by line.
+Log systems use it because it's streamable — you can append a new log entry without rewriting the entire file, and you can read a partially-written file line by line.
 Standard JSON arrays can't be appended to without breaking the structure.

 What's the difference between NDJSON, JSONL, and JSON Lines?